Updating Your Home at 55+

 Install an accessible, user-friendly timer for the stove.
 This will remind a busy or sometimes forgetful person to check on their meal.

-The items I list here are a good starting point for basic design considerations.
+The items I list here are a good starting point for primary design considerations.
 Much more information is available online at AARP sites and others.
-For more information:

 Do you need expert advice to help you make some important design decisions?
 Call Interiors by Dafna Adler at (516) 234-5425 for a consultation. or book a complimentary discovery call!